-SC Department of Education, Office of Research and Data Analysis

-ACCESS results file.
+PROCEDURES: Collected by: SC Department of Education, Office of Research and Data Analysis Reported by: ACCESS results file.
+Timeframe: End of school year

-Included in Accountability Measure: Yes, Elementary, Middle, and High Schools (not for school year 2019-20)
+Reported on School Cards: Yes Reported on District Cards: Yes Included in Accountability Measure: Yes, Elementary, Middle, and High Schools (not for school year 2020-21)

-Advanced Placement /Cambridge International (AP/CI) Participation Rate
+Advanced Placement / International Baccalaureate /Cambridge International (AP/IB/CI) Participation Rate

-This indicator reports the participation rate as the unduplicated count of students (11th and 12th grade students) enrolled in CI, or AP courses divided by the 135th day actively enrolled headcount, expressed as a percent.
+This indicator reports the participation rate as the unduplicated count of students (11th and 12th grade students) enrolled in CI, AP, or IB courses divided by the 135th day actively enrolled headcount, expressed as a percent.